 15. The Council has continued to finance its capital programme through the use of internal resources.
-Whilst the capital receipts reserve has been fully exhausted, it is anticipated that future right to buy sales will fund some part of the programme, and the Major Repairs Reserve will be available to support the on-going capital maintenance of the housing stock, before the need to borrow arises sometime late into the 2017/18 programme.
+Whilst the capital receipts reserve has been fully exhausted, it is anticipated that future right to buy sales will fund some part of the programme, and the Major Repairs Reserve will be available to support the on-going capital maintenance of the housing stock, before the possible need to borrow arises towards the end of 2018/19.
 The Council did not breach any of the treasury prudential indicators during the year.